FIWARE/test.Functional/API.test/data.Cygnus/1.7.1/cygnus.storage/cygnus.mongo/README.md

 ## Introduction ##

 In this section, it's presented the Cygnus configuration with **Mongo DB** in order to test the storage functionalities.
+Within this script there are some Orion's features like subscription, add entity and delete of both subscription and entity, but the goal of the script is to check if your data (context) is really stored in the Mongo database.

 [Top](#cygnus-and-mongo)